Port Access Control

 Note

-A WeOS unit acting as Authenticator will only unlock the port for the authorised MAC address.
+When using the MAC Based port method (default), a WeOS unit acting as Authenticator will only unlock the port for the authorised MAC address.
 Other MAC addresses are still blocked on that port.
 This mode is stricter than defined in the IEEE 802.1X1 standard.
+With the Port Based method, the entire port is unlocked after successful authentication.

 Specifying Authentication Server